holepunchto/core-coupler/README.md

 #### `await coupler.update(stream)`

-Update a peer via it's `stream` ensuring all coupled cores will call `wakeup` if available from the peer.
+Update a peer via it's `stream` ensuring all coupled cores will call `wakeup` if unavailable from the peer.

 ## License